NO 6 Zambezi Crescent, Off Aguiyi Ironsi Street, Maitama, Abuja, FCT Nigeria

 BACKGROUND

-From 1980’s and beyond, the decay of all tiers of education was monumental.
+From the 1980’s and beyond, the decay of all tiers of education was monumental.
 Facilities had almost collapsed, teachers and lecturers morale was at its lowest.
 Enabling environment for conducive teaching and learning was absent.
-The administration of President, Ibrahim Babangida mindful of the reality of the situation took measures to arrest the rot.
-In December 1990 the Federal Government constituted the Commission on the Review of Higher Education in Nigeria (the Gray Longe Commission) to review the post independence Nigerian Higher Education after Lord Ashby’s Commission of 1959.
+The administration of President Ibrahim Babangida, mindful of the reality of the situation took measures to arrest the rot.
+In December 1990 the Federal Government constituted the Commission on the Review of Higher Education in Nigeria (the Gray Longe Commission) to review the post-independence Nigerian Higher Education after Lord Ashby’s Commission of 1959.

 The Longe Commission recommended among others the funding of higher education through earmarked tax to be borne by companies operating in Nigeria.
-An implementation committee under the chairmanship of Professor Olu O. Akinkugbe was constituted to implementation Grey Longe’s Commission report recommendations also an Agreement was signed between the Federal Government and ASUU on the 3rd September, 1992 on funding of universities.
+An implementation committee under the chairmanship of Professor Olu O. Akinkugbe was constituted to implement the recommendations of the Grey Longe report.
+An agreement was also signed between the Federal Government and ASUU on the 3rd of September, 1992 on funding of universities.

-In January 1993, the Education Tax Act No7 of 1993 was promulgated alongside other education related Decrees.
-The Decree imposed a 2% tax on the assessable profits of all companies in Nigeria.
+In January 1993, the Education Tax Act No. 7 of 1993 was promulgated alongside other education related Decrees.
+The Decree imposed a 2 percent tax on the assessable profits of all companies operating in Nigeria.
 This was a home grown solution to address issues of funding to rehabilitate decaying infrastructure, restore the lost glory of education and confidence in the system as well as consolidate the gains thereto; build capacity of teachers and lecturers; teacher development; development of prototype designs; etc.

-The Education Tax Act of No7 of 1993 mandated the Fund to operate as an Intervention Fund to all levels of public education ( Federal, State and Local).
-This mandate was faithfully discharged between 1999 to May 2011 when the ET Act was repealed and replaced by the Tertiary Education Trust Fund Act, due to lapses and challenges in operating the Education Trust Fund.
+The Education Tax Act No. 7 of 1993 mandated the Fund to operate as an Intervention Fund to all levels of Public Education (Federal, State and Local).
+This mandate was faithfully discharged between 1999 to May 2011 when the Education Tax Fund (Amendment) Act No. 17 of 2003 was repealed and replaced by the Tertiary Education Trust Fund (Establishment, Etc.) Act No. 16 of 2011 due to lapses and challenges in operating the Education Trust Fund.

 These lapses and challenges include:

-• Duplication of functions and mandate of other Agencies set up after the ETF, such as Universal Basic Education (UBE) and Millennium Development Goal (MDG)
+Duplication of functions and mandate of other Agencies set up after the ETF, such as Universal Basic Education Commission (UBEC) and Millennium Development Goals (MDG’s)

-• The decay, rot and dilapidation of facilities issues in the tertiary education continued to be irritating as Funds are only thinly spread.
+The decay, rot and dilapidation of facilities in the tertiary educational institutions continued to be of concern as funds were only thinly spread across the three tiers of education.

 THE ESTABLISHMENT AND MANDATE OF TERTIARY EDUCATION TRUST FUND

-The funds are disbursed for the general improvement of education in federal and state tertiary educations specifically for the provision or maintenance of:
+The funds are disbursed for the general improvement of education in federal and state tertiary education institutions specifically for the provision or maintenance of:

 • Essential physical infrastructure for teaching and learning